IntuitiveHarmony/HarmonyHero/readme.md

 <br>

 This rapid switching through each channel is handled by the following two functions.
 I relied on chatGPT to help with figuring out the logic for this.
-This consisted of a 6 hour+ back and forth of prompts and then me tweaking the generated code until I had tuned it to function the way I intended.
+This consisted of a 6 hour+ back and forth of prompts and then me tweaking the generated code until I had tuned it to perform the way I intended.

 <details>
 <summary>Open if you enjoy looking at code</summary>